harshad317/Car-Price-Prediction/README.md

 # Evaluation

-What is the Metric In this competition?
-How is the Leaderboard Calculated ?
 The submission will be evaluated using the RMSLE metric.
 One can use np.sqrt(mean_squared_log_error(actual, predicted)) to calculate the same
 This hackathon supports private and public leaderboards The public leaderboard is evaluated on 70% of Test data